 - Handlebars: Ohio has also enacted regulations that control a bike’s handlebars.
 The motorcycle may not have handlebars that rise higher than the shoulder of the seated biker.

 For many different reasons, it is imperative that motorcyclists follow all bike safety regulations.
 First, the failure to do so puts the biker (and any passengers) at a tremendous safety risk.
 This needs to be avoided, as nothing should come before your health and safety.
 Second, if you caught violating any rules, you could be subject to a substantial fine.
 You may even have your motorcycle driving privileges suspended or revoked.
 Finally, in the event an accident does occur, an opposing insurance company may try to reduce the value of your personal injury claim on the grounds that your negligence contributed to your own injuries.

 Request Your Free Initial Consultation Today

-At Tittle & Perlmuter, our expert Cleveland motorcycle accident lawyers have helped many injured victims recover fair compensation.
-For immediate assistance with your claim, please call us today at 216-308-1522 or reach out to us directly online.
+At Tittle & Perlmuter, our expert motorcycle accident lawyers have helped many injured victims recover fair compensation.
+For immediate assistance with your claim, please call us today.
 We serve victims throughout Northeast Ohio, including in Parma, North Olmstead, and North Ridgeville.